SUSE-Developer-Community/sandbox-welcome-content/content/_index.md

 ### Autoscaling

 Yet another benefit of PaaS is that it helps you avoid writing certain kinds of code that you don't want to write.
 For example, platforms usually have built-in load balancers and autoscaling capabilities so that the platform can launch additional app instances automatically - you don't have to write the code that does this anymore.
 This is a very complex topic though, and if you want to dive more into those aspects...
-> TODO: add a pointer to further reading about load balancers, autoscaler and microservice patterns...

 ## Stratos vs Command Line